Share Swap Meaning

 Important points to note

 - The share swap deal has the biggest application in the mergers and acquisitions framework.
-It helps your assets (equity) to buy the target firm using equity as a currency eliminating any cost of carry or risk of cash-based transactions.
+It helps your assets (equity) to buy the target firm using equity as a currency eliminating any cost of carrying or risk of cash-based transactions.

 - The mechanism works in a way that the acquiring company provides a deal to the shareholders of the target firm to shed their shares in exchange for new shares issued by the acquirer firm